 Community Grants are one-off grants up to $10,000.

 What are the criteria for applying for a Community Grant?

-• Your organisation must have Deductible Gift Recipient (DGR) status from the Australian Taxation Office.
+• Your organisation must have Deductible Gift Recipient (DGR) status.

 How do I apply?

 Forward a Community Grant Application Form: